viveksharmaaa/gcbfplus/README.md

 We provide pre-trained models in folder [`pretrained_diffuser`](pretrained_diffuser).
 However, their performance may depend on the GPU/CUDA/Jax versions.
 We highly recommend retraining a model yourself.

+### Training GBDiff on F-16 Fleets

+To train GBDiff for a fleet of F-16 aircraft, you must  install the JAX implementation of the F-16 dynamics from [jax-f16](https://github.com/MIT-REALM/jax-f16):

+Training on the F-16 environment is substantially more computationally demanding than the point-mass or Crazyflie environments because each rollout evaluates the nonlinear 16-state aircraft dynamics, the low-level flight controller, and RK4 integration over multiple diffusion samples and prediction steps.

+We recommend a GPU with at least **24 GB of memory**; **24 GB or more** is preferable for larger fleets or longer diffusion horizons.
+If GPU memory is less than  **24 GB** , reduce the number of agents, diffusion samples, rollout horizon, or training batch size.

+Unlike the control-affine environments, the F-16 dynamics are propagated directly through model-based forward simulation.
+Control-affine approximations are only required for comparison with centralized CBF-QP and decentralzied or GCBF baselines that assume dynamics of the form

+$$
+\dot{x} = f(x) + g(x)u.
+$$

 ### Hardware testing